 The operations and research and development of some of our businesses' services and technology depend on the collective experience of their technical employees.
-If these employees were to leave and take this knowledge, our businesses' operations may suffer and their ability to compete could be adversely impacted.
+If these employees were to leave the businesses and take this knowledge, our businesses' operations and their ability to compete effectively could be materially adversely impacted.

-The future success of some of our businesses depends and may depend upon the continued service of their technical personnel who have developed and continue to develop their technology and products.
-Some of our businesses are dependent on a small number of employees involved in their operations.
-If any of these employees leave our businesses, our financial condition, business and results of operations would be adversely affected.
-Competition for such technical personnel is intense, and our businesses may experience difficulties in attracting and retaining the required number of such individuals.
-If our businesses are not able to replace technical personnel with new employees with comparable experience, their operations may suffer as they may be unable to keep up with innovations in their respective industries.
-In addition, as these businesses grow, they will need to hire additional qualified personnel, and may not be able to do so.
-As a result, they may not be able to continue to compete effectively and their operations may be materially adversely affected.
+The future success of some of our businesses depends upon the continued service of their technical personnel who have developed and continue to develop their technology and products.
+If any of these employees leave our businesses, the loss of their technical knowledge and experience may adversely affect the operations and research and development of current and future services.
+We may also be unable to attract technical individuals with comparable experience because competition for such technical personnel is intense.
+If our businesses are not able to replace their technical personnel with new employees or attract additional technical individuals, their operations may suffer as they may be unable to keep up with innovations in their respective industries.
+As a result, their ability to continue to compete effectively and their operations may be materially adversely affected.